Skip To Main Content

 Students will demonstrate their progress toward and mastery of grade-level standards through a wide variety of assessment methods over the course of the entire school year.
 At the end of each trimester, progress will be communicated through the use of report cards using performance levels called Indicators of Success.

 Four Indicators of Success are noted on the report cards using a numeric marking system (4, 3, 2, and 1).
-Descriptors for each indicator are provided below:
+Descriptors for each indicator are provided on the "Indicators of Success" chart:

 Indicators of Success